chippyo

 The work involves the following steps (materials not included): - Ripping off the existing floor - Changing the subfloor - Sealing the subfloor to prevent water damage - Installing new hardwood

-Replace carpet with engineered hardwood
+Replace the entire first floor with high-end engineered hardwood